BioSchemas/bioschemas.github.io/pages/_tutorials/howto/howto_add_markup.md

 }
 ```

 ### 3.3.
-How add the markup
+Markup the properties of your page

 Here we have two possibilities: manually or automatically adding the markup.

 Depending on how the data is rendered on your website, there might be a production pipeline behind your web pages.
 If this is the case, web developers will decide the best way to programmatically add the Bioschemas markup.
 This is commonly the case for registries/repositories or data/knowledge bases.
 For instance, the [Ensembl Genome Browser](https://www.ensembl.org) provides information on genomes and has integrated the Bioschemas markup to their production pipeline.
-Thus, whenever you visit an Ensembl gene page you get not only the HTML but also the JSON-LD embedded within it.
+Thus, whenever you visit an Ensembl gene page you get not only the HTML but also the JSON-LD embedded within it, e.g. [ensembl:ENSG00000139618](https://www.ensembl.org/id/ENSG00000139618) ([SMV](https://validator.schema.org/#url=https%3A%2F%2Fwww.ensembl.org%2Fid%2FENSG00000139618)).

 For websites without a production pipeline behind, those where you manually edit the HTML yourself, you will have to add the markup by hand.
 For instance, if you organize a half-day workshop with less than 10 accepted papers, you could add the corresponding markup by hand.
-This is the case for the [Research Objects Management for Linked Open Science Workshop](https://zbmed.github.io/damalos) which includes bibliographic markup for the [submissions on 2020](https://zbmed.github.io/damalos/docs/2020.html).
+This is the case for the [Research Objects Management for Linked Open Science Workshop](https://zbmed.github.io/damalos) which includes bibliographic markup for the [submissions on 2020](https://zbmed.github.io/damalos/docs/2020.html) ([SMV](https://validator.schema.org/#url=https%3A%2F%2Fzbmed.github.io%2Fdamalos%2Fdocs%2F2020.html)).
 The workshop web page is based on GitHub pages and the markup for the publications was manually added at the end of the corresponding [MarkDown document](https://github.com/zbmed/damalos/blob/master/docs/2020.md).

 ### 3.4.
 Where to add the markup